11 ITSM best practices to boost efficiency in 2025

 • Analyze customer journey maps: Use ITSM metrics and customer feedback to improve products, services, and customer support processes, ultimately enhancing customer satisfaction and loyalty.

-One of the main goals of ITSM is to align service delivery with business needs and strategy.
-But how do you know if you’re accomplishing that goal?
-By defining clear performance metrics and key performance indicators (KPIs) aligned with organizational goals.
+One of the primary goals of ITSM is to align service delivery with business needs and strategy.
+But how do you know if you’re achieving that?
+By defining clear performance metrics and key performance indicators (KPIs) that align with organizational goals.

 The most useful ITSM metrics include: